-Photography has been a part of my life for many years; sometimes tied to earning a living, sometimes spared from the responsibility of monetization, set aside as a creative safe haven.
+Photography has been a part of my life for many years; sometimes tied to earning a living, sometimes spared from that responsibility, set aside as a creative safe haven.

 Hence the gravitation back to film and old, mechanical film cameras.

 I grew up shooting film but in a sense, never really did it justice.
-After transitioning to digital in 2006 for a work project, many of the mistakes I'd made with film were revealed.
-Deep inside I knew; armed with the new knowledge shooting digital provided, my return to film was imminent.
+After transitioning to digital in 2006 for a work project, deep inside I knew; armed with the new knowledge shooting digital provided, my return to film was imminent.

 Today I shoot what I want.
 I shoot for pleasure.
 For peace.
 For a visual record of exploration.
 I shoot because I want to, not because I have to.
 Though I do have to; I can't not.
 But now it's not what drains me,